cameronmore/auth_sessions/README.md

 - SQLite
 - Postgres
 - MongoDB
+- In memory (mainly for testing)

+**NOTE that the MySQL and in-memory implementations are experimental.**

 Below are two hello-world examples of how to use this library with Axum and Rocket: